cciw-uk/data-protection/00 README FIRST.rst

   It's a long document, but I've tried to keep it fairly readable.

-* 01 Proposed amendments to CCiW handbook
+* `02 Proposed amendments to CCiW handbook <02 Proposed amendments to CCiW handbook>`_

   The main changes are:

   * additions to leader responsibilities
   * a short section on data protection which references other parts and docs.

 * 03 CCiW Website security procedures